3.2. Implementing best practices

 - Use built-in extensibility points such as global events or providers.

 - Use an appropriate naming convention to avoid collisions with system objects, especially during upgrades/hotfixes (e.g. prefix things with an abbreviated version of the site/project name).

 This applies to both editors and visitors.
 Your solutions should be built with ease of use in mind.
 Your editors will have an easier time keeping the site up to date, and your visitors will be more engaged.

 Some examples of how you can create a good experience for editors and visitors are:

-- Utilize widgets rather than web parts for personalization and/or AB testing to allow your editors to manage this themselves.
+- Utilize MVC widgets rather than page type content only for personalization and/or AB testing to allow your editors to have more flexibility when creating a page.

 - Build integrations that require simple interaction or are automatically run.